v8/v8.dev/src/features/iterator-helpers.md

 ## .reduce(reducer [, initialValue ])

 `reduce` takes a reducer function and an optional initial value.
-This helper returns ``one'' value as a result of applying the reducer function to every item of the iterator while keeping track of the last result of applying the reducer.
-The initial value is used as the starting point for the reducer function when it processes the first item of the iterator.
+This helper returns one value as a result of applying the reducer function to every value of the iterator while keeping track of the last result of applying the reducer.
+The initial value is used as the starting point for the reducer function when it processes the first value of the iterator.

 ```javascript
 // Select the list of blog posts from a blog archive page.